-

 Side effects of Mounjaro (Tirzepatide) 10mg Injection for weight loss

-Below we’ve listed a range of common and serious side effects, this list is not exhaustive and you should always read the Patient Information Leaflet that comes with your medication.
+We’ve broken the possible side effects down below into the most common, less common, and rare but severe symptoms.
+The list is not exhaustive, and you should always read the Patient Information Leaflet that comes with your medication.

 Diarrhoea